VollySMS/Volly/README.md

 Once all tests have run, you can turn off the database with `npm run dboff`.

 ## How to use?

-TODO: For all of these routes, we need more detail on what to send, what to expect, and what to expect when requests are bad.

 Interact with *Volly* as a company or volunteer via HTTP requests to the various endpoints at `https://volly-sms.herokuapp.com/`.